rothlab/tileseqMave/README.md

 ## Requirements and Installation

-tileseqMave requires R &ge; 3.4.4 and has a number of R package dependencies, which will be installed automatically.
-It also uses the output of [tilseq_mutcount](https://github.com/RyogaLi/tilseq_mutcount), which should be installed separately.
+`tileseqMave` is compatible with Unix-based operating systems, requires R &ge; 3.4.4 and has a number of R package dependencies, which will be installed automatically.
+It also uses the output of [`tilseq_mutcount`](https://github.com/RyogaLi/tilseq_mutcount), which should be installed separately on an HPC platform.

-To install tileseqMave, use R devtools:
+To install the `tileseqMave` package, use R devtools:

 ```R
 install.packages("devtools")
 devtools::install_github("jweile/tileseqMave")
 ```

-The tileseqMave R package comes with a set of wrapper scripts, which can be symlinked to your preferred `bin/` directory, such that they become available in your `$PATH`.
-This makes the pipeline components much easier to execute and is thus highly recommended.
-Otherwise you will have to manually locate these scripts in your R library directory and always call them with their full path.
+**Important**: To ensure that the scripts included in this software suite can be executed easily on the command line, they need to be available via your `$PATH` variable.
+The easiest way to achieve this is to symlink them to your preferred `bin/` directory after having installed the package as shown above.
 Here's a quick set of R commands to automatically create these symlinks:

 ```R
 #target bin directory